What do Germans really understand when the English talk to them?

 |That is a very brave proposalSee you later.||You are insane…See you soon, not necessarily today||He thinks I have courageHe wants to see me later today|

-To avoid such communication problems in the future, why not start German Lessons in 2012, with one of our native speaker tutors?
+To avoid such communication problems in the future, why not start German Lessons, with one of our native speaker tutors?